Evently-Event-Management/.github/profile/README.md

 ## 👥 Team

-Ticketly is built and maintained by the Evently Event Management team.
+Ticketly is built and maintained by the Ticketly Event Management team.

 ---